programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ```

 About 89% of the records include lat/lon data.
-What do we do about the missing data?
+What should we do about the missing data?

 With some work, we could add estimated locations.
 For example, many of the rows include either city or county information.
 We could find the center of these areas and add that lat/lon data to the DF.
 If we wanted to map exactly where a fatality ocurred, this wouldn't be useful, but for maps visualizing county-level data, this might suffice.